 D.

-The minimum qualifications and requirements for the Chief of the Bureau of Fire Prevention, fire inspectors and support personnel shall be as follows:
+The minimum qualifications and requirements for the Chief of the Bureau of Fire Prevention, supervisors, fire inspectors and support personnel shall be as follows:

 (1)